geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

   string gives a multiline tool tip.

 * `Font`, `ForeColor` and `BackColor` control the font of the text, the text colour and background colour of the tooltip.
+(NOTE: The color settings do not work under Vista)

 * `IsBalloon` allows the tooltip to be shown as a balloon style.
+(NOTE: changing this during an event does not work reliably under Vista.
+  Setting it outside of an event works fine).

 * `Title` and `StandardIcon` allow a title and icon to be shown above the tool tip text.